-On a lighter note, while on this leg that we saw a common architectural technique.
+On a lighter note, while on this leg that we saw a common architectural style.
 More and more houses had thatched roofs.
 I had the feeling of riding through a hobbit village.

-After waiting for 30 minutes we realized something was amiss.
+After waiting for 30 minutes, we realized something was amiss.
 Kathrin asked someone about the ferry and they said it is 7km away and departs every 20 minutes.
 Yikes, the day is getting late, our batteries are getting low, and we really want to make this ferry.
 So back on our bikes and keep on pedaling.
 We made it to the real dock 5 minutes after the ferry left.
 We had to wait 40 minutes for the next one as the 20-minute schedule ended with the ferry that just departed.
 The evening schedule isn’t as frequent.
-Our dwindling battery supply had dampened our mood, and this did not help.
+This did nothing to boost our mood, dampened already by our dwindling battery supply.
 Still, we had nothing to do but wait for the next one.
 At least we knew we would be on it.

 Once our food arrived, we lost interest in them and enjoyed our Tajine dishes, which reminded us of our Moroccan vacation.

 Having finished our meal, the waiter came to take our dishes and then again to deliver the bill.
 After we had paid, he looked at Kathrin and said “Dankeschön”, then he looked at me and with a smile said “Dankuwel”, which is dutch.
 It wasn’t the first time someone has mistaken my accent for dutch.